 The swim’s a 1-mile fun-swim around the Gear Pole which marks Gear Rock, a submerged granite lump about half a mile SSE of Penzance prom.
 It’s an unmissable red and black tower (it also has a ladder, begging to be climbed, but that’s another story).

 I’d never done anything like this before, but I knew that a friendly crowd swim every year and I was expecting to enjoy it.
 However, unfortunately I’d had an operation a couple of weeks before the swim, that had gone wrong and left me needing another – so on the day, instead of feeling confident and excited, I was sore and nervous.
 I tried not to listen to the athletes talking about their personal best times, and hoped to keep up with the slower swimmers who just do it for fun.

 The swim was at high tide, in sunshine and calm seas.
 An RNLI boat and a fleet of local kayaks, manned by familiar faces, lay dotted around the bay.
 Swimmers lined up for brightly coloured swim caps and to have their hands stamped with a number, while friends and family set up cake stalls and raffles in the sunshine and children played.

 Then it all got exciting.
 The loudspeaker called us to the slip and Logan counted us in, “3-2-1-go!”
 The faster swimmers launched in unison, a wall of slick, black neoprene plunging into freestyle, while we followed, tumbling into a foam of thrashing limbs and spray.
 Fifty-one swimmers all headed south.

-Once I was OK to move again, I chose a very lazy, long-kick breaststroke for almost all of the swim — I used to swim a mile a day like this and it’s a rhythm that I always fall into if I’m feeling tired or unfit (plus I can see where I’m going).
-I cut diagonally across the wind and let the sea carry me to the pole, where I caught up with some of the other swimmers.
+Once I was OK to move again, I chose a lazy, long-kick breaststroke for the rest of the swim — I used to swim a mile a day like this and it’s a rhythm that I still fall into if I’m feeling tired or unfit (plus I can see where I’m going).
+I cut across the wind and let the sea carry me to the pole, where I caught up with some of the other swimmers.